SVC Receives Gift to Support Nursing Scholarships

 Southern Vermont College (SVC) has announced the receipt of a generous gift of $100,000 from award-winning former IBM executive Nicholas M. Donofrio to support scholarships for new nursing students entering the BSN (Bachelor of Science in Nursing) program.
 The scholarship also applies to transfer students entering the BSN program.

 Distribution of The Nicholas Donofrio Distinguished Nursing Scholarship funds will begin in the Fall 2018 semester.
-The deadline to apply for the scholarship will be March 30, 2018, with mid-April decisions and notifications to applicants.
+The deadline to apply for the scholarship will be April 13, 2018, with decisions and notifications shortly thereafter to applicants.
 In addition to meeting scholarship requirements, students applying for the BSN program must first meet admission requirements.

 “We are grateful for the opportunity this scholarship provides for students who otherwise might not have been able to attend a BSN program to achieve their academic and career goals,” said Chair of the Division of Nursing and Health Services Mary Botter, PhD, RN.
 “With a shortage of BSN prepared RNs in the region and nation, this scholarship also serves to strengthen healthcare in our communities.”